-Caras Tarde – Afterschool Project
+Caras Tarde – Afterschool Program

-Our free afterschool project provides a space where kids can be kids in a safe and supportive environment.
+Our free afterschool program provides a space where kids can be kids in a safe and supportive environment.
 In the community of Las Rosas, children face a number of difficulties, which arise from a lack of economic resources and educational opportunities.
 Most come from single-parent households and often have to fend for themselves after primary school ends in the morning.
 Without afterschool activities, children in Las Rosas are susceptible to delinquency and risky behaviors, such as drugs and alcohol, which are prevalent issues in the community.
 Thus, with Caras Tarde we aim to provide a supportive space where kids can have fun and develop healthy relationships away from negative influences.

 Every Monday through Thursday, from 2 pm to 4:30 pm, we open our doors to the kids in the community, offering activities such as: